Ifihan/certificate-generator/README.md

 ## Acknowledgments

-- Built with Flask, Pillow, and ReportLab
+- Built with Flask, Pillow, HTML, CSS, and JavaScript.
-- Storage provided by Cloudinary, Catbox, file.io, and tmpfiles
-- Font: Alex Brush by TypeSETit

 ---